mmbman/Katagiri/1988-10-16-Blue-Cliff-Record-Case-87-Talk-2.md

 #### 20:40

 So ultimate nature is completely transparent.

 Dōgen Zenji [says this] very simply in *Zenki*, “The Whole Works.”
-It’s very beautiful words.
+It’s very beautiful [words]:

 > The great path of the buddhas in its consummation is passage to freedom, is actualization.

 “In its consummation” means in its ultimate nature.
-If you see it in terms of ultimate nature of being, at that time there are two meanings of “the great path of the buddhas.”
-One is “passage to freedom” – that means *emancipation*.
-Always something goes beyond; goes beyond the framework of the table, or tape recorder, or Katagiri, or floor and lights, everything.
-Completely beyond.
-And [second,] it is also “actualization.”
-We call [that] *genjō*. *Genjō* means complete actualization, complete manifestation. *Gen* means “manifestation,” *jō* means “completion” or “achievement”...  well, “completion” is better.
+If you see “the great path of the buddhas” in terms of ultimate nature of being, at that time there are two meanings there.
+One is a “passage to freedom” – that means *emancipation*.
+Always something goes beyond the framework of the table, or tape recorder, or Katagiri, or floor and lights, everything – completely beyond.
+And also this is *actualization*; we call [that] *genjō*. *Genjō* means complete actualization, complete manifestation. *Gen* means “manifestation,” *jō* means “completion” or “achievement”...  well, “completion” is better.
 So, “complete actualization.”

-So showing your form called *gassho* is something *actualized*.
-But something actualized by you is not something you can see with your six senses – because it is a perfect actualization, beyond good or bad, right or wrong.
+So showing your *form* called “*gassho*” is something *actualized*.
+But this actualization, something actualized by you, is not something you can see with your six senses, because it is a perfect actualization, beyond good or bad, right or wrong.
 Why?
-Because its nature is based on *emancipation*, the functioning of emancipation – *freedom*.
-The functioning of the passage to freedom.
+Because its nature is based on the functioning of *emancipation* [or] *freedom*; the functioning of the passage to freedom.

 That’s why next Dōgen Zenji [says],